nantrinh/postit_app_walkthrough/lesson_1/memorizing_routes.md

-# How I Memorize Rails Default Routes
+# How I Memorized Rails Routes

 We are asked to memorize the 7 default routes created when we define a single entry in the routing file, for example `resources :posts`.